 Webinars are one of the most efficient, versatile forms of content you will ever create, and they work like a charm for growing your email marketing list.

 A solid webinar can be recorded in 15 minutes and serve as a standalone product, a product launch piece, or a cog in your direct-sales funnel.

 Webinars are more compelling than regular videos because they have a limited run time.
 You can’t simply watch them whenever you want.
 You have to show up at the right moment, which A) creates a micro-commitment and B) generates urgency.

 Viewers are often coaxed with a claim of “limited spots available,” creating a false sense of scarcity.
-Since attendance requires uses to enter their email address, the right webinar or, better yet, the right series of webinars, can generate a massive influx of subscribers.
+Since attendance requires users to enter their email address, the right webinar or, better yet, the right series of webinars, can generate a massive influx of subscribers.

-Your turn!
 Have you tried any of these strategies?
 How did they turn out?

-Have something else in your tool belt we didn’t mention?
+Do you have something else in your tool belt we didn’t mention?

 See How My Agency Can Drive Massive Amounts of Traffic to Your Website

 - SEO - unlock massive amounts of SEO traffic.
 See real results.